apache/cloudberry-site/versioned_docs/version-2.x/tutorial/product-principles/about-statistics.md

                         most common non-null values appearing in the column.</li>
                       <li class="li"><code class="ph codeph">stanumbers</code> contains the frequencies (fractions of total
                         row count) of the values in the <code class="ph codeph">stavalues</code> array. </li>
-                    </ul>The values are ordered in decreasing frequency.
-Since the arrays are
+                    </ul>The values are ordered in decreasing frequency. because the arrays are
                     variable-size, <var class="keyword varname">K</var> can be chosen by the statistics collector.
                     Values must occur more than once to be added to the <code class="ph codeph">stavalues</code>
                     array; a unique column has no MCV slot.</td>